no-name-this-is-request-from-organizers/NeuroNet/README.md

 1. Click on EDIT QUOTAS and then fill the form that pops up on the right-hand side.
 1. Click on Submit request.

+> Compute Engine API; Quota: GPUs; Enter a new quota limit: 1

 **2xCPU Intel Skylake + GPU NVIDIA Tesla K80 / RAM 13 GB  / SSD 100 GB\
 Debian GNU/Linux 10\
 PyTorch 1.10 (CUDA 11.0)**